 In the case of coronagraphy, consider whether your goals call for a larger roll offset on the science target than can be obtained instantaneously in a single visibility period.

-Stage 5 – Using the Exposure Time Calculator (ETC)
+Stage 5 – Use the Exposure Time Calculator to determine observing parameters

 Define your Scenes and Sources.

 Initiate calculations for each of your planned observations.

 Adjust the exposure time via the NUMBER OF GROUPS, INTEGRATIONS, and/or EXPOSURES until you obtain the desired SNR and contrast on your target.